Medieval Dress Pattern for Women

 This is about as medieval-looking as I need to be, and I’m sharing my pattern here in case it comes in handy for anyone else.

 I read the instructions about how to cut a medieval t-tunic dress the authentic historical way, but my attempts didn’t come out very well.
 I would have had to adjust the pieces for a while until I achieved something like fit.
 So I compromised with a modern cut around the shoulders, narrow medieval-ish sleeves and then the triangle inserts for the skirt.
-I do love the idea of not wasting any fabric.
+I do love the idea of not wasting fabric.

 What’s wrong with this picture?
 Only the camera, I think.
 At the one Faire I’ve ever been allowed to attend, I stopped to admire a lady who seemed straight out of the 14th century from her head to her toes to the embroidery frame on which she was stitching.
 Nothing about her wasn’t an enchanting glimpse of a byegone time, and then I heard her say to the person she was talking to, “I’ll message you on Facebook!”
 I felt startled, because I was buying into it completely, and it seemed impossible for her to know anything about Facebook.